neopryne/FTL-Flat-Pack/README.md

 # The Flat Pack
-Adds a number of characters from [Flat Form Fighter](https://flatformfighter.com/) into FTL.
+Adds a number of characters from [Flat Form Fighter](https://flatformfighter.com/) and a cruiser for them into FTL.

 ## Requirements
 [Multiverse](https://ftlmultiverse.boards.net/)